rei/rei-cedar-docs/docs/patterns/notifications/README.md

 #### The Basics
 **aria-invalid**
-indicate that the value entered into an input field does not conform to the format expected by the application.This may include formats such as email addresses or telephone numbers. aria-invalid can also be used to indicate that a required field has not been filled in.
+indicate that the value entered into an input field does not conform to the format expected by the application.
+This may include formats such as email addresses or telephone numbers. aria-invalid can also be used to indicate that a required field has not been filled in.
 The attribute should be programmatically set as a result of a validation process.

 **aria-errormessage**

 Placed on input and mapped via id to error message.